 Most secondhand "smokers" who get lung cancer have lived in a haze for many years.
 But that doesn't mean secondhand smoke is safe in small amounts.
 As a study published in the Journal of the American Medical Association shows, even a little smoke is too much.

-In a first-of-its-kind study, researchers at the Osaka City University Medical School in Osaka, Japan, put 30 healthy, young men in a smoke-filled room for 30 minutes.
+In this study, researchers at the Osaka City University Medical School in Osaka, Japan, put 30 healthy, young men in a smoke-filled room for 30 minutes.
 Using a special ultrasound device, the researchers examined the subjects' arteries both before and after the exposure to secondhand smoke.
 Remarkably, just 30 minutes in a smoke-filled room caused measurable damage, possibly enough to help set the stage for atherosclerosis (hardening of the arteries), according to the study.

 Secondhand smoke is harmful for everyone, but it's especially hard on children.
 According to the American Lung Association, the smoke causes 150,000 to 300,000 cases of pneumonia and bronchitis every year in children under 18 months old.
 Up to 15,000 of these infants and toddlers need to be hospitalized.
 Children who breathe secondhand smoke are also more likely to suffer wheezing and coughing spells as well as middle ear infections.
 And in infants, exposure to secondhand smoke also increases the risk for sudden infant death syndrome (SIDS).

 Cigarette smoke may also be contributing to the current asthma epidemic in young children.
 The disease is 20 percent to 30 percent more common in children whose parents smoke.
 And the more smoke, the greater the risk.
 A study published in the American Journal of Epidemiology found that children had four times the average risk for asthma if their mothers smoked more than 20 cigarettes a day.
 The research is clear: If more parents could live without cigarettes, more children could live without inhalers.